-Charitable donations to registered charities, such Beth Tzedec, attract both federal and provincial n refundable tax credits.
-On the federal side, you ge credit of 15 per cent for the first \$200 of annual charitable donations.
-The federal credit rate jump 29 per cent for cumulative donations above \$200 33% of high-income earners).
-Parallel provincial credits work similarly, with Ontario's credit at 5.09 on the first \$200 of annual gifts, rising to 11.16% of amounts greater than \$200.
-With Ontario's two-les surtax, the value of the credits can be even higher
+Charitable donations to registered charities, such as Beth Tzedec, attract both federal and provincial nonrefundable tax credits.
+On the federal side, you get a credit of 15 per cent for the first \$200 of annual charitable donations.
+The federal credit rate jumps to 29 per cent for cumulative donations above \$200 (and 33% of high-income earners).
+Parallel provincial credits work similarly, with Ontario's credit at 5.05% on the first \$200 of annual gifts, rising to 11.16% on amounts greater than \$200.
+With Ontario's two-level surtax, the value of the credits can be even higher.

-What's interesting, however, is that once you dona more than \$200 in total in a calendar year, your effective combined federal/Ontario donation tax credit rate is likely higher than your marginal tax unless you're in the highest Ontario bracket.
+What's interesting, however, is that once you donate more than \$200 in total in a calendar year, your effective combined federal/Ontario donation tax credit rate is likely higher than your marginal tax rate, unless you're in the highest Ontario bracket.